 “You’re a knob,” she said.
 She wasn’t being horrible, more just commenting on my choice of ridiculously close deadlines.

-Shortly after, and on the advice of my wife, I phoned a dear friend who has successfully written and published many books.
+Shortly after, and on the advice of my wife, I phoned a dear friend who has successfully written and published many books about effective leadership.
 Her advice was constructive, and brief; she was also on deadline herself.